ProfsDev/Task-Manager/README.md

 ## Features

 1. **Manage Task Page**
    On this page, you can view a list of both completed and pending tasks.
 The page also displays the total number of tasks that are yet to be completed, giving you a quick overview of your workload.
+Each task is accompanied by its respective due date.

 2. **Add Page**
    Use the Add Page to input the title of new tasks.
+When adding a task, you can specify the task title and its due date.
+This feature helps you keep track of upcoming tasks.

 3. **Edit Page**
    If you need to make changes to an existing task, head to the Edit Page.
-Here, you can modify task.
+Here, you can modify the task title and due date of the task.
 This functionality ensures your task list remains accurate and up-to-date.

 ## Getting Started